 Since the first production electric guitar rolled out of its plant in 1936, Gibson has crafted some of the industry’s most iconic guitars — from the Les Paul and SG to the Memphis blues classic.
-But the lore and design of the Flying V and its modernistic siblings hold a special place in the Gibson catalog.
+But the lore and design of the Flying V guitar and its modernist guitar siblings hold a special place in the Gibson catalog.

 According to Gibson.com, the prototype Flying Vs were made of mahogany, had the V’s sides with a rounded rear (like a Les Paul), and were just too heavy.
 So the wood was changed to Korina (or Limba), and the bottom was cut out to the “V” shape.
-One designer reportedly commented that the guitar looked “like a flying V,” and the guitar found its name.
+One designer reportedly commented that the v-shaped guitar looked “like a flying V,” and the iconic name was born.

 Gibson stopped production on the Flying Vs after 1958, then reissued the guitar in 1967 with some notable changes.
 A new mahogany body featured a larger pick guard and a stopbar tailpiece — the original design had the strings inserted through the back of the guitar.
 The 1967 model is now the standard, though Gibson does reissue the original model periodically.